mzattera/v4j/docs/006/index.md

 (C =ch; S =sh; E =ee; KTPF = the complex gallows)
 ```

+Notice [d] here could possible be [d_] in the intention of the author, as it seems each group of character is optional.

 Another version is found in a [post on Cypher Mysteries](http://ciphermysteries.com/2010/11/22/sean-palmers-voynichese-word-generator):